 The U-PASS is a bus pass plus more.
-Loaded right onto the Husky Card, the U-PASS provides members with unlimited rides on regional buses, commuter trains, light rail and water taxis as well as discounts on vanpools, carpools and other special offers.
+Loaded right onto the Husky Card, the U-PASS provides members with unlimited rides on regional buses, commuter trains, light rail and water taxis as well as full fare coverage on vanpools.

-Most students on the Seattle campus are automatically U-PASS members, while faculty and staff must opt in to the program.
-Certain employees may be eligible for a fully subsidized U-PASS.
+Most students on the Seattle campus are automatically U-PASS members.
+Effective July 1, 2022, all personnel paid by the University of Washington will be eligible for a fully subsidized U-PASS.
 Students and employees not eligible for one of the standard U-PASS products may buy equivalent products from Transportation Services.
+Please see the UW Bothell or UW Tacoma sites for their separate U-PASS programs.
+Harborview employees should check their intranet or call 206-744-3254.

 What the U-PASS covers